dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Import.md

 ### After Importing Data

-Splice Machine recommends running a major compaction on a table after ingesting a significant amount of data into that table.
+Splice Machine recommends running a major compaction on a table after ingesting a significant amount of data into that table using any of the standard import methods.
 For more information, see [Using Compaction and Vacuuming](developers_fundamentals_compaction.html).

 ## Example: Comparing the Standard File Import Methods  {#Examples}